 Two standards are mostly used to quantify the content of renewable resources in biobased plastics:

-- Standard ASTM D6866 / ISO 16620-2 which determines the content of renewable carbons in a solid, liquid or gas by a radiocarbon analysis.
+- Standard ASTM D6866 / ISO 16620-2 which determines the content of renewable carbon in a solid, liquid or gas by a radiocarbon analysis.
 Nonetheless, this standard only takes into account carbon atoms.

 - Standard EN 16785-1 which determines the content of biobased elements through a radiocarbon and an elementary analysis.
 This standard also takes into account oxygen, nitrogen and hydrogen atoms.